 Pyrotechnics is the science of making and using materials that can undergo chemical reactions to produce heat, light, gas, smoke and even sound.
 Pyrotechnics include airsoft thunderflash grenades, marine distress flares and nail guns.

-Not only is pyrotechnics used when manufacturing fireworks, but it also includes the process of making safety machines, candles, explosive bolts, fasteners and other components of fireworks.
+Not only are pyrotechnics used when manufacturing fireworks, but it also includes the process of making safety machines, candles, explosive bolts, fasteners and other components of fireworks.

 Affordable fireworks delivered Nationwide